Enoch1357/alx_html_css/html_advanced/README.md

 The _index.html_ file in this directory contains the html file for this project.

-The _styles.css_ file in the sub directory *css* contains the css files for this project.
+The _styles.css_ file in the sub directory *css* contains the css file for this project.

 Thank you.